panditdhamdhere/Compose/README.md

    4. Deploy your diamond!

    If you need to modify the functionality of standard ERC721 functions, then in that case you cannot use onchain composition.
-You can make your own custom ERC721 facet by copying the `ERC721Facet.sol` file in Compose and making the necessary changes, or you can inherit the ERC721Facet contract from that file.
+You can make your own custom ERC721 facet by copying the `ERC721Facet.sol` file in Compose and make the necessary changes, or you can inherit the ERC721Facet.

    ## Contributors